HomeDing/homeding.github.io/elements/dht.md

 The following properties are available for configuration of the element:

-> **pin**\* - Specifies the hardware number of the pin that is used to connect the DHT sensor for data.
+> **pin**\* -- Specifies the hardware number of the pin that is used to connect the DHT sensor for data.
 >
-> **type** - The type of the sensor.
+> **type** -- The type of the sensor.
 Values are: "DHT11", "DHT22" and "AUTO"
 >
-> **onTemperature** - These actions are emitted by the element when the temperature gets a new value.
+> **onTemperature** -- These actions are emitted by the element when the temperature gets a new value.
 The action will not be sent when reading the sensor values that > stay the same.
 >
-> **onHumidity** - These actions are emitted by the element when the humidity gets a new value.
+> **onHumidity** -- These actions are emitted by the element when the humidity gets a new value.
 The action will not be sent when reading ne sensor values that stay > the same.
 >
-> **powerpin** -This output pin can be specified to switch the sensor on and off.
+> **powerpin** -- This output pin can be specified to switch the sensor on and off.
 > This output pin can be specified and can be used to re-start the DHT sensor by using the circuit described below.
 >
 > **powerinverse** -This property controls the physical level of the powerpin.
 When set to true the sensor is enabled by creating a physical LOW level.